Responsible Travel Guide: Thailand

 The quiet castle town of Matsuyama, located in the Ehime Prefecture, is most well known as the home of the Dogo Onsen hot springs, the oldest in Japan.
 Visit Matsuyama’s impressive samurai castle for gorgeous views of the landscape, then soak in the invigorating waters of the hot springs.

 First mentioned in Nihon Shoki, the oldest book in Japanese classical history, a dip in the baths of the Dogo Onsen is a quintessentially Japanese experience.
 Look for the white heron decoration and listen for the 6.30 am drum announcing the bath’s opening.

 You’ll stay one night at ANA Hotel Matsuyama (breakfast included), a four-star hotel close to Matsuyama Castle.
 The property features a range of restaurants, serving up cuisine from all around the world, as well as its own three-storey shopping mall.

 From Matsuyama, you’ll take a direct train to Shikoku Island and the city of Takamatsu, which takes around two hours and 40 minutes to get to.
 This garden city is the largest in the Kagawa Prefecture and was once an important port, linking Shikoku to nearby Honshu.

-The highlight of Takamatsu are the exquisite gardens of Ritsurin Koen, considered to be one of the most beautiful landscape gardens in the whole of Japan.
-Other attractions include Yashima mountain and Shikoku-Mura’s traditional houses and local architecture.
+The highlight of Takamatsu is the exquisite gardens of Ritsurin Koen, considered to be one of the most beautiful landscape gardens in the whole of Japan.
+Other attractions include Yashima Mountain and Shikoku-Mura’s traditional houses and local architecture.

 You’ll be staying at JR Hotel Clement Takamatsu (breakfast included), a 20-floor property with views of the harbour and the Seto Inland Sea on one side, and the town on the other.
 The hotel’s five restaurants serve Japanese, Chinese and Italian dishes, while the bakery produces delicious snacks.